 Technical theatre students will study theatre safety, set design and construction, lighting and audio for the theatre.
 Students will be expected to obtain proficiency in using the systems in the Capital High School theatre.
-Other activities will include scenic painting, costume design and construction and property construction in preparation for the upcoming CHS productions.
+Other activities will include scenic painting, costume design, theatrical make-up, and stage management.
+This class also provides support for the CHS main stage productions.